jodiedoubleday/newromney/index.md

 ---
 layout: landing
 title: Homepage
-heading: The Largest Free Event on Romney Marsh.
+heading: The Largest Free Event on Romney Marsh
 image: /assets/images/uploads/dsc_0158.jpg
 ---
 **THE 2019 COUNTRY FAYRE WILL BE HELD ON SATURDAY 27TH JULY**